 Real estate ownership

-Further, in relation to buildings, Italian law provides for a census of the buildings in which asbestos-containing materials are present.
-Italian laws and regulations set out obligations to manage or remove asbestos-containing materials within buildings, which also depend on the features and status of the material, or on the use of the building, or both.
+In relation to buildings, Italian law provides for a census of the buildings in which asbestos-containing materials are present.
+Italian laws and regulations set out obligations to manage or remove asbestos-containing materials within buildings, which also depend on the features and status of the material or on the use of the building, or both.

-The tax regime applicable to the transfer of the ownership of a real estate depends on the characteristics of the seller, of the property (i.e., commercial or residential) and on the features of the property being transferred.
+The indirect taxes regime applicable to the purchase of real estate properties located in Italy depends on the characteristics of the seller, of the property (i.e., commercial or residential) and on the renovation works executed by the seller.

 iv Finance and security

-- assignment by way of security of the receivables arising under any hedging agreement executed by the borrower in connection with the captioned financing transaction.
+- an assignment by way of security of the receivables arising under any hedging agreement executed by the borrower in connection with the captioned financing transaction.

 Leases of business premises